Side note: Get alerted when your Node.js app goes down

 A successful deployment will show:

-Logging into your remote server and executing pm2 list
+Logging into your remote server and executing pm2 list will confirm the

 application's deployment and operational status.
 Additionally, you can run